Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Analysis, Results, and Discussion

 \subsection{The Power-Danger-Structure (PDS) framework}

-We are drawn to consider making \semdiff{powerful}{weak} and \semdiff{dangerous}{safe} as the prime essence-of-meaning axes, which we achieve in the third row of ousiograms in Fig.~\ref{fig:meaning.ousiometer9300_lexicon001} by a simple clockwise rotation of the $\Mgoodness$-$\Menergy$ plane by $\pi/4$.
-We call this rotation of the GES framework the Power-Danger-Structure (PDS) framework.
-Expressed as a simple linear transformations, we have:
+For reasons we explain below, we are drawn to consider \semdiff{weak}{powerful} and \semdiff{safe}{dangerous} as an alternate essence-of-meaning axes, which we achieve in the third row of ousiograms in Fig.~\ref{fig:meaning.ousiometer9310_lexicon001} by a simple clockwise rotation of the $\Mgoodness$-$\Maggression$ plane by $-\pi/4$.
+We call this rotation of the GAS framework the Power-Danger-Structure (PDS) framework, and we will then also consider a combined framework: GPADS.

+At this stage, we do not view either GAS or PDS to be correct but rather complementary, interrelated frameworks.
+Even though we of course only need two basis vectors to describe two dimensions, viewing word scores in the combined GPADS framework is valuable.